-Around 34 million years ago (Ma), the Eocene-Oligocene Transition (EOT) marked the most dramatic global climatic cooling of the Cenozoic.
-On a global scale, paleontological evidence suggests that this transition was associated with a major faunal turnover, now regarded as a mass extinction crisis.
+Around 34 million years ago (Ma), the Eocene-Oligocene transition (EOT) marked the most dramatic global climatic cooling of the Cenozoic.
+On a global scale, paleontological evidence suggests that this transition was associated with major faunal turnovers, now regarded as a mass extinction crisis.
 In South America, there is no consensus on the response of the endemic mammals to this transition.
-Here, using a vetted fossil dataset and cutting-edge Bayesian inferences, we analyzed the dynamics of South American mammal (SAM) diversification and their possible drivers across latitude (tropical vs. extratropical), taxonomic groups, and trophic guilds throughout the Eocene−Oligocene (56−23.03 Ma).
+Here, using a fossil dataset and cutting-edge Bayesian inferences, we analyzed the dynamics of South American mammal (SAM) diversification and their possible drivers across latitude (tropical vs. extratropical), taxonomic groups, and trophic guilds throughout the Eocene−Oligocene (56−23.03 Ma).
 Our results did not evidence any mass extinction among SAMs at the EOT.
 Instead, they experienced a gradual and long-term diversity decline from the mid-Eocene to the early Oligocene, followed by a sudden waxing-and-waning diversity associated with a large taxonomic – but not ecological – turnover.
 Tropical and extratropical lineages have had very distinct macroevolutionary histories.
 No effective change in the pace at which tropical lineages diversify was found, thus favoring the tropical stability hypothesis proposed by Wallace.
-Diversity-dependent effects, temperature, and Andean uplift are recovered as probable drivers of SAM diversification across the period but not land opening, thereby rejecting the common hypothesis linking Oligocene faunal changes to grassland expansion.
+Diversity-dependent effects, temperature and Andean uplift are recovered as probable drivers of SAM diversification across the period but not land opening, thereby rejecting the common hypothesis linking Oligocene faunal changes to grassland expansion.
 Our findings illustrate the uniqueness of the deep-time interplay between endemic SAMs and their physical environment in a context of climatic hinge, highlighting the need to consider regional idiosyncrasies for understanding the co-evolution of life and climate.

 Significance statement (<120 words)

 Understanding what drove the emergence and demise of lineages during biodiversity crises could provide key insights at the time of the sixth mass extinction.
-Here, using an unprecedented fossil database, we explored how South American mammals (SAMs) responded to the most dramatic Cenozoic climate cooling episode, the Eocene-Oligocene Transition (ca. 34 Ma).
-We find that SAMs experienced a gradual and long-standing diversity decline strongly related to late Eocene climate cooling, followed by a major taxonomic turnover in the Oligocene, driven by diversity-dependent factors and Andean uplift, but not grassland expansion.
+Here, using an unprecedented fossil database, we explored how South American mammals (SAMs) responded to the most dramatic Cenozoic climate cooling episode, the Eocene-Oligocene transition (ca. 34 Ma).
+We find that SAMs experienced a gradual and long-standing diversity decline strongly related to latest Eocene climate cooling, followed by a major taxonomic turnover in the Oligocene, driven by diversity-dependent factors and Andean uplift, but not grassland expansion.
 SAMs were therefore more subject to long-term diversity changes rather than abrupt ones, contrary to what would be expected in a mass extinction scenario.

 Introduction